-This comes as a bit of a shock to the system if you are used to full day daycare/early development centers with flexible schedules.
-In terms of school calendars, costs, and flexibility, the preschools here are more similar to a grade schools.
-Most expect full time enrollment (5 days a week).
-I have only heard of a couple that allow students to come a few days a week.
+This comes as a shock to the system if you are used to full day daycare/early development centers with flexible schedules.
+This is more like the castle rock preschools than anything else.
+In terms of school calendars, costs, and flexibility, the preschools here are more similar to a grade school.
+Most expect full-time enrollment (5 days a week).
+I have only heard of a couple that allows students to come a few days a week.

 They also ask for payment by terms – and it’s not cheap for a good school.
+Payments for schools don’t stop at education, it includes uniforms, food, supplies, etc. you can check here for some money-saving coupons to help your child out for their school needs, just in case the expense needs to be curbed in other areas.
 The schools are usually open about 5 hours a day.
-And they close for holidays and summer vacation throughout the year.
-Many that are oriented towards expats are taught in English with a couple having a French section, or a few Indian schools, Locally, you can find many preschools with Arabic spoken and that is something to consider as children learn languages so easily between ages 1-4 years old.
+And they close for summer vacation and holidays throughout the year.
+Many that are oriented towards ex-pats are taught in English with a couple having a French section, or a few Indian schools, Locally, you can find many preschools with Arabic spoken and that is something to consider as children learn languages so easily between ages 1-4 years old.